 API 5CT N80 is the most widely specified intermediate-strength casing grade in global oil well construction.
-With a minimum yield strength of 552 MPa (80,000 psi), it sits above the commodity J55/K55 grades and below the sour-service-qualified L80 and high-strength P110 — covering the broad middle of onshore and shallow offshore well programmes where sweet service conditions apply and cost efficiency matters.
+With a minimum yield strength of 552 MPa (80,000 psi), it occupies the gap between the commodity J55/K55 grades and the sour-service-qualified L80 — covering the broad middle of onshore and shallow offshore programmes where sweet service conditions apply and cost efficiency matters.
+Two sub-grades exist within the N80 designation: N80-1 and N80Q.
+The distinction between them is not academic — it determines what heat treatment the mill applies, and in deeper wells, it determines the through-wall toughness profile of the string.

 What Is API 5CT N80?

-API 5CT is the American Petroleum Institute specification governing oil country tubular goods for well construction.
-N80 is a Group 2 casing grade within API 5CT, defined by a minimum yield strength of 552 MPa (80,000 psi) and a maximum yield of 758 MPa (110,000 psi).
-The "80" refers to the minimum yield in thousands of psi.
-N80 is produced in two heat treatment sub-grades: N80-1 and N80Q.
+API Specification 5CT, 11th Edition, is the American Petroleum Institute specification governing oil country tubular goods for well construction.
+N80 is a Group 1 casing grade within that standard — "Group 1" meaning it covers both the N80-1 and N80Q sub-grades under a shared yield strength envelope.
+The "80" in the designation refers to the minimum yield in thousands of psi: 80,000 psi, or 552 MPa.

 N80-1 vs N80Q — The Critical Distinction